MatheusCally/lord-of-the-tickets/README.md

 ---

-## 🙏 Acknowledgements (Optional)
+## 🙏 Acknowledgements

 * Thank specific libraries that were crucial.
-* Thank Zaqueu Ribeiro for the ideas that inspired this project.
+* Thanks Zaqueu Ribeiro for the ideas that inspired this project.

 ---